-If you have a short haired German Shepherd, who realistically has medium length fur, then you will need to brush him at least 2 to 3 times a week, but if you have a long haired German Shepherd then ideally you will need to brush him every day.
-So, if you don’t think you can commit to the German Shepherd’s coat then the Pitbull Terrier would make the better canine option for you.
-Aside from their coat their grooming needs are the same.
+If you have a short-haired German Shepherd, who realistically has medium-length fur, you will need to brush him at least 2 to 3 times a week, but if you have a long-haired German Shepherd, then ideally, you will need to brush him every day.
+So, if you don’t think you can commit to the German Shepherd’s coat, then the Pitbull Terrier would make the better canine option for you.
+Aside from their coat, their grooming needs are the same.

 Remember that many states employ Breed Specific Legislation, which affects both the Pitbull Terrier and the German Shepherd, so be sure to check out your local laws to see if this will affect you financially, as well in other areas, such as housing and insurance.